When dealing with high-range tests, two types of sex difference are conspicuous:

 The goal of this study is to find possible relations between either of the two sex differences on the one hand, and any of a number of test properties on the other hand.
 The test properties in question are hardness, estimated g factor loading, and contents type.
 What follows is first a legend of the variables that appear in the tables, then a number of tables with numerical results, and finally some conclusions in verbal form.

 The sex of a test candidate is simply that which the candidate reported when registering to take the tests, and can be either female or male.
-No "in between" option has been offered to date.
+An "Intersex" option has been offered for about a decade now, but been chosen only once to date.

 The following fields appear in the main table of test variables:

 Remark: An earlier version of this report also contained the actual sex difference per test (male minus female mean in protonorm points and I.Q) but analysis proved this to be an inferior and insignificant indicator of the within-test sex difference compared to rsex × score.
 To know the sex difference in I.Q. over all tests combined, consult the protonorm table and look up the within-sex medians in the table.
 At the time of the present report, the difference found there is 5 I.Q. points, favouring males.
 To know the sex difference in I.Q. for any particular test, consult the statistical report for that test.

 The following correlations between the variables (columns in the table) have been computed: